Hilmour/Digital_Clock/README.md

 ### Last thoughts:
-- My first small project to get the ball rolling.
+- My first small project to practice vanilla JavaScript.
 You can get in contact at socials linked in my profile.
 Enjoy!